Rezonality/zep/README.md

 [![codecov](https://codecov.io/gh/Rezonality/zep/branch/master/graph/badge.svg?token=sKdLmDPcW7)](https://codecov.io/gh/Rezonality/zep)
 [![Gitter](https://badges.gitter.im/Rezonality/Zep.svg)](https://gitter.im/Rezonality/Zep?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Zep is a simple embeddable editor, with a rendering agnostic design and optional Vim mode.
 It is built as a shared modern-cmake library, using a single header include, or as a static library.
 The core library is dependency-free (the demo application requires an installed package), and it is possible just to copy the files into your project and build it.
-Out of the box Zep can draw to a Qt Widget or an an ImGui window - useful for embedding in a game engine.
+Out of the box Zep can draw to a Qt Widget or an ImGui window - useful for embedding in a game engine.
 A simple syntax highlighting engine is provided, and can easily be extended.
 Basic theming support is included, and window tabs and vertical/horizontal splits are also available.
 Zep is 'opinionated' in how it does things, but is easy to modify and supports many common features.
-It is heavliy influenced by Vim, but has a good notepad-style editing mode too.
+It is heavily influenced by Vim, but has a good notepad-style editing mode too.
 A simple search feature (Ctrl+P) is a powerful way to find things, and a Repl mode is useful for implementing a console for game scripting.
 Intended to eventually sit inside a live-coding environment, Zep also has a minimal mode and several configuration options which can be set in a simple toml-format file.

 For an example of building Zep into a simple ImGui application, see the example project, which shows how to add Zep as a submodule and build it as a library or just include a single header file: [Integrating Zep](https://github.com/cmaughan/zep_imgui)